Which city is cheaper, Colorado Springs or Orlando?

 Orlando is a nice destination for couples.
 While most people visit the area with family, there is a niche crowd that enjoys honeymooning or vacationing here as a couple.
 There are many beautiful restaurants and interesting activities that couples can enjoy together.

-Colorado Springs is a nice destination for couples.
+Colorado Springs makes for a fun place to visit for a couple.
 Couples who enjoy hiking and exploring nature together will love visiting this town and the areas nearby.

 Orlando and Colorado Springs both offer public transit to get you around.